Skip to Content

 5. Prefers Eating at Certain Times

 Just like you might not like to eat breakfast at 6 am, your Lab might also prefer not to eat at certain times of the day!
-Although this can be concerning at first, it’s not unusual, especially if your dog is approaching middle age.
+Although this can be concerning initially, it’s not unusual, especially if your dog is approaching middle age.

-You should, though, keep track of how much food your Labrador is eating throughout the day.
+You should, though, track how much food your Labrador eats throughout the day.
 If he still eats about the same amount, then don’t worry.

 6. Environmental or Routine Changes